Guide to LEED Certification: Commercial

 Deadline for registration

 In order to optimize an integrated design process, which is a core part of LEED, we encourage you to register as early as possible – ideally, during the design phase for LEED BD+C and LEED ID+C rating systems, and early in the planning and facility assessment phase for LEED O+M projects.
 View the LEED registration close and certification close deadlines.

 Recertification (LEED O+M only)

 If your project has already been certified under LEED O+M, in order for your certification to remain current, we require you to recertify your project within five years of the previous certification.
 Your project is eligible for recertification after 12 months and every 12 months thereafter, and we encourage you to register for recertification as soon as possible.
 For more information, view the Recertification Guidance.

 If you are planning to bring more than one building located on a single shared site and under the control of a single entity (for example, a corporate or educational campus, government installation or commercial development) through certification, you may register your project as a campus or group project to streamline the documentation you’ll need to submit for review.
 Please note, however, that individual building registration and certification fees apply to campus and group projects.
 Depending on the campus approach you select, you will pursue a slightly modified registration process, as compared to one-off project registration.

-- Campus credit approach: This approach enables you to streamline the amount of documentation by earning “campus credits” – prerequisites and credits that can be applied to all LEED projects on the master site.
+- Campus credit approach: This approach enables you to streamline the documentation process by earning “campus credits” – prerequisites and credits that can be applied to all LEED projects on the master site.
 You will need to register a “master site,” which includes a general narrative of the overall campus projects and a schematic site plan, in addition to registering each individual project on the site.